gchq/Gaffer/store-implementation/hbase-store/README.md

 Timestamp
 -----------------------------------------------

 HBase keys have a timestamp field.
-The user can specify which property is used for this by setting "timestampProperty" in the schema to the name of the property.
+The user can specify which property is used for this by adding a config setting in the schema, key = "timestampProperty", value = `name of the property`.
 If this is not specified then the time when the conversion to an HBase Cell happens is used.

 Validation and age-off of data
 -----------------------------------------------